ppy/osu-wiki/news/2017-06-15-mocha-fanart-contest-now-open.md

 Following the seasonal approach, please include the **theme of "summer"** in your artwork in any way you feel appropriate.

-You may wish to reference Mocha's [official design document](https://assets.ppy.sh/media/mocha/Mocha_Documentation.pdf) for specifics on how she should be portrayed.
+Make sure to reference Mocha’s [official design document](https://assets.ppy.sh/media/mocha/Mocha_Documentation.pdf) for specifics on how she should be portrayed.

 The top 10 entries selected by voters will receive 2 months of osu!supporter, as well as get a spot in the in-game background rotations for everyone to enjoy.
 Yes, these are a regular thing now, and you'll be seeing more options in the game client to support them very shortly.